STOCKS NEWS EUROPE-UK small caps slip 0.3 pct midday

-The FTSE Small Cap index slips 0.3 percent in midday trade, the blue chips shed 0.6 percent, but the midcaps add 0.1 percent.
+The FTSE Small Cap index slips 0.3 percent in midday trade, while the midcaps fall 0.4 percent, and the blue chips are 0.8 percent weaker.

-Cleantech industrial oil re-refining group Hydrodec climbs nearly 5 percent after it unveils first-half results, with revenues up 26 percent to $10.1 million, driven by higher pricing from improved product and customer mix and more favourable market conditions.
+Smiths News puts on 5 percent after Britain's biggest wholesaler of newspapers, magazines and books reports a 10 percent rise in full-year underlying pretax profit, boosted by the acquisition of Dawson Holdings and cost cuts.

-Petroneft Resources firms more than 2 percent after the oil firm finds a new oil field at North Varyakhskaya in Siberia.
+GB Group adds 1.2 percent after the identity management specialist delivers an in-line first-half trading update, prompting Peel Hunt to repeat its "buy" rating on the stock.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net